 Restart HA.

 In HA’s Overview select “Edit Dashboard/⋮/Manage dashboards/Add Dashboard”, pick “New dashboard from scratch”.
-Apply a random “Title” (random since the final title is configured in daily-power-diagram.yaml) and click “Create”.
+Apply a random “Title” (random since the final title is configured in daily_power_diagram.yaml) and click “Create”.
 Click “Open” on the right, then “/⋮/Raw configuration editor”.
-Select the default content and replace it with the content of daily-power-diagram.yaml.
+Select the default content and replace it with the content of daily_power_diagram.yaml.
 Click “Save”.

-Note: if you decided to change entity names in the provided integration_alpha_ess.yaml file you will have to adjust these in the daily-power-diagram.yaml accordingly.
+Note: if you decided to change entity names in the provided integration_alpha_ess.yaml file you will have to adjust these in the daily_power_diagram.yaml accordingly.

 Appendix